Home » Tennis Court » Guide to Tennis Court Construction and Resurfacing in Florida

 California Sports Surfaces

-Founded in 1953, California Sports Surfaces (CSS) is a global leader in sports surface innovation, known for its advanced products that enhance athletic performance.
-As a prominent member of the American Sports Builders Association (ASBA) and with certification in all four ITF Court Pace categories, CSS has a strong presence in the U.S., especially in Florida.
-Their surfaces have been featured in high-profile events like the Olympics and the US Open, with five ASBA 2023 Outstanding Facilities of the Year awards to their credit.
+Since its founding in 1953, California Sports Surfaces (CSS) has been a leader in the innovation of sports surfaces, creating products that significantly enhance athletic performance.
+With a strong presence in San Francisco, California, CSS has established itself as a trusted provider of high-quality sports surfaces.
+As a prominent member of the American Sports Builders Association (ASBA) and holding certifications in all four ITF Court Pace categories, CSS has provided surfaces for some of the most prestigious sporting events globally, including the Olympics and the US Open.
+Their dedication to excellence and cutting-edge technology has earned them numerous accolades, including five ASBA 2023 Outstanding Facilities of the Year awards.

 Tennis Court Systems: